freeglut/freeglut/doc/api.md

 There is considerable confusion about the "right thing to do" concerning window size and position.
 GLUT itself is not consistent between Windows and UNIX/X11; since platform independence is a virtue for *freeglut*, we decided to break with GLUT's behaviour.

+**Important:** Window positioning behavior is highly dependent on the window manager (WM) on X11/UNIX systems.
+The window system has significant discretion in how it handles window placement requests and is not obligated to honor them precisely.
+Different window managers may interpret positioning requests differently, making exact window positioning inherently ambiguous on these platforms.

-Under UNIX/X11, it is apparently not possible to get the window border sizes in order to subtract them off the window's initial position until some time after the window has been created.
-Therefore we decided on the following behavior, both under Windows and under UNIX/X11:
+Under UNIX/X11, it is not possible to get the window border sizes in order to subtract them off the window's initial position until some time after the window has been created. *freeglut* follows the following conventions, both under Windows and under UNIX/X11:

-- When you create a window with position (x,y) and size (w,h), the upper left hand corner of the outside of the window (the non-client area) is at (x,y) and the size of the drawable (client) area is (w,h).
-The coordinates taken by `glutInitPosition` and `glutPositionWindow`, as well as the coordinates provided by *freeglut* when it calls the `glutPositionFunc` callback, specify the top-left of the non-client area of the window.
+- **Window positioning (setting):** When you create a window with position (x,y) and size (w,h), or call `glutPositionWindow`, *freeglut* requests that the upper left corner of the window frame (non-client area, including decorations) be placed at (x,y), and that the drawable (client) area have size (w,h).
+The coordinates taken by `glutInitPosition` and `glutPositionWindow`, as well as the coordinates provided by *freeglut* when it calls the `glutPositionFunc` callback, specify the intended top-left of the non-client area (window frame).

+However, on X11/UNIX systems, the window manager may:
+- Position the client area (drawable area) at the requested coordinates, offsetting the frame accordingly
+- Position the window frame (including decorations) at the requested coordinates
+- Ignore the request entirely (e.g., tiling window managers)
+- Apply its own positioning policies
+- Spawn xeyes and look intently at the user

 By default only positive-signed coordinates are supported.
 If GLUT_ALLOW_NEGATIVE_WINDOW_POSITION is enabled, then negative coordinates are supported.
-An exception for `glutPositionWindow` exists as it's always supported negative window coordinates.
+An exception for `glutPositionWindow` exists as it always supports negative window coordinates.

-- When you query the size and position of the window using `glutGet`, *freeglut* will return the size of the drawable area--the (w,h) that you specified when you created the window--and the coordinates of the upper left hand corner of the drawable (client) area--which is NOT the (x,y) position of the window you specified when you created it.
+- **Window positioning (querying):** When you query the position of the window using `glutGet` with `GLUT_WINDOW_X` or `GLUT_WINDOW_Y`, *freeglut* returns the coordinates of the upper left corner of the drawable (client) area, NOT the window frame position that was specified in the positioning request.
+Similarly, `glutGet` with `GLUT_WINDOW_WIDTH` or `GLUT_WINDOW_HEIGHT` returns the size of the drawable area as specified when the window was created.

+This mismatch between the frame coordinates used for positioning and the client coordinates returned by queries can cause windows to drift when repositioned.
+Applications that need to reposition windows reliably should measure the actual offset between requested and reported positions after window creation, then compensate for this offset in subsequent positioning calls.

 #### 3.2.2 User-data callbacks

 GLUT was created as a tool to help teach OpenGL programming.
 To simplify